Mandatory COVID-19 Vaccination and Testing Policy

 Applying for an Exemption

-Employees or students in need of an exemption from this policy due to a medical reason, or because of a sincerely held religious belief must submit a completed COVID-19 Vaccine Exemption form to firstname.lastname@example.org (for students) or to email@example.com (for employees) to see if they qualify for an exemption as soon as possible prior to the October 15 deadline for vaccination.
-Employees and students approved for an exemption will be required to continue regular COVID testing every three (3) days in order to gain entry to the College.
-Employees and students with an exemption will also be asked to double mask while on campus.
+Employees or students in need of an exemption from this policy due to a medical reason, or because of a sincerely held religious belief, must submit a completed COVID-19 Vaccine Exemption form to email@example.com (for students) or to firstname.lastname@example.org (for employees) to see if they qualify for an exemption.
+Students must apply for an exemption at least two weeks prior to the date they need to access campus and/or register for courses.
+Employees must apply for an exemption before being eligible for employment or new assignments from the College.
+Employees and students approved for an exemption will be required to continue regular COVID testing (every three days) or otherwise comply with any applicable requirements for exempt individuals or other safety protocols which the College may deem appropriate, as they may be amended from time to time.